hristinanikpi/tower_of_hanoi/README.md

 1. Iterative Algorithm - The iterative algorithm for the Tower of Hanoi employs a systematic approach to move disks without recursion, often utilizing a loop and following specific rules based on the parity of the number of disks.
 It typically involves moving disks between the rods in a predetermined sequence, ensuring that smaller disks are always placed on top of larger disks.
 This approach also requires 2<sup>n</sup> − 1 moves, providing an efficient way to solve the puzzle without the overhead of recursive function calls.
 1. Recursive Algorithm - The recursive algorithm for solving the Tower of Hanoi involves breaking down the problem into smaller subproblems.
 It recursively moves the top n−1n−1 disks from the source rod to an auxiliary rod, then moves the largest disk directly to the destination rod, and finally moves the n−1n−1 disks from the auxiliary rod to the destination rod.
 This elegant method utilizes the principle of recursion to achieve the solution in 2<sup>n</sup> − 1 moves.

-For this application, we chose to implement both recursive and iterative algorithm.
+For this application, both recursive and iterative algorithms were implemented.

 ## Application Architecture Diagram